martinthomson/i-d-template/doc/TEMPLATE.md

 and the draft will be submitted to the datatracker automatically.

-Note: The newly created repository will run a few actions during this process that fail.
+Note: The newly created repository will run a few actions during this process that might fail.
 That's OK.
 They will succeed once you edit the draft.
 If it bothers you, delete the runs in the UI.

 <details>